bigskysoftware/htmx/www/content/extensions/preload.md

 </body>
 ```

+All preload requests include an additional `"HX-Preload": "true"` header.

 ### Inheriting Preload Settings

 You can add the `preload` attribute to the top-level element that contains several `<a href="">` or `hx-get=""`